-"Administrative and supervisory personnel" means any licensed employee such as superintendent, associate superintendent, associate principal, associate prin
+"Administrative and supervisory personnel" means any licensed employee such as superintendent, associate superintendent, assistant superintendent, principal, associate principal, assistant principal, or other person who does not have as a primary duty the instruction of pupils in the schools.

 "Board" means the Iowa board of educational examiners.